Governor of Gilgit-Baltistan

-The governor of Gilgit Baltistan is the appointed head of state of the provincial government in Gilgit-Baltistan, Pakistan.
-The governor is designated by the prime minister of Pakistan and is normally regarded a ceremonial post.
-However, throughout the history of Pakistan, the powers of the provincial governors were vastly increased, every time the provincial assemblies were dissolved and the administrative role came under direct control of the governors.
+The governor of Gilgit-Baltistan is the appointed head of state of the provincial government in Gilgit-Baltistan, Pakistan.
+The governor is appointed by the prime minister of Pakistan and is generally considered to hold a largely ceremonial role.
+However, throughout Pakistan’s history, the powers of provincial governors have expanded significantly whenever provincial assemblies were dissolved and administrative authority shifted directly to the governors.

 The current governor is Syed Mehdi Shah, who assumed office on 15 August 2022.

 Powers of Governor

-Executive Powers related to appointments, removal, issuing orders and oath taking.

-Legislative Powers related to Gilgit Baltistan Legislative Assembly.